medly/starter/packages/module/README.md

 # 🧩 Create Module

-A platform to generate simple modules or applications.
-Choose between `typescript` or `javascript` language.
+A kit to generate simple modules or applications.

-## Getting Started
+## Getting started
-- **NPM** is used to publish, discover, install, and develop node programs.
-- **Yarn** provides speed, consistency, stability, and security.
-- **PNPM** offers significantly better disk space usage and speed.

 | Package Manager | Command                     |
 | --------------- | --------------------------- |